On the Lyapunov Exponent of Monotone Boolean Networks: Definitions and Preliminaries

-The average sensitivity has been studied intensively by a number of authors \cite{friedgutkalai}-\cite{bshouty}.
+The average sensitivity has been studied intensively by a number of authors \cite{friedgutkalai,bernasconi,bernasconi2,boppana,friedgut,ilya-kauffman,shi,mossel,zhang,bshouty}.
 For example, it was shown by Friedgut \cite{friedgut} that if the average sensitivity of $f$ is $k$ then $f$ can be approximated by a function depending on only $c^{k}$ variables where $c$ is a constant depending only on the accuracy of the approximation but not on $n$.
-Shmulevich and Kauffman \cite{ilya-kauffman} have shown that the average sensitivity determines the critical phase transition curve in random Boolean networks, thus providing a measure of the "chaoticity" of the network dynamics.
+Shmulevich and Kauffman \cite{ilya-kauffman} have shown that the average sensitivity determines the critical phase transition curve in random Boolean networks.
 Shi \cite{shi} showed that the average sensitivity can serve as a lower bound of quantum query complexity.
 Average sensitivity was used to characterize the noise sensitivity of monotone Boolean functions by Mossel and O'Donnell \cite{mossel}.
-Zhang \cite{zhang}, in an unpublished manuscript, gives lower and upper bounds of the average sensitivity of a monotone Boolean function.
-The upper bound is asymptotic to $\sqrt{n}$.
-Though uncited by Zhang \cite{zhang}, Bshouty and Tamon \cite{bshouty} have shown that the average sensitivity of a monotone Boolean function is upper-bounded by $\sqrt{n}.$ Our main results here are asymptotic formulas, depending on whether $n$ is even or odd, for the expected average sensitivity of a monotone Boolean function.
-These are given in Theorems \ref {theven} and \ref{thodd}.
+Zhang \cite{zhang} gives lower and upper bounds of the average sensitivity of a monotone Boolean function.
+The upper bound is asymptotic to $\sqrt{n}$, which has been shown by Bshouty and Tamon \cite{bshouty}.
+Our main results are given in Theorems \ref {theven} and \ref{thodd}.